anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 >   : urn:ietf:params:xml:ns:yang:ietf-voucher-request
 >
 >   prefix:
->   : vch
+>   : vcr
 >
 >   reference:
 >   : RFC 8995

-This reference should also be updated to point to this document and the "File" entry should be updated to point to the new module revision in {{voucher-request-yang-module}}.
+This reference should be updated to point to this document and the "File" entry should be updated to point to the new module revision in {{voucher-request-yang-module}}.
-Additionally, the "prefix" field should be updated as follows:

-> {:compact}
->   prefix:
->   : vcr
->
+Please note the change to the "prefix" field.

 ## The Media Types Registry {#vcj}

-IANA has registered the media type: `application/voucher-cms+json`, and this registration should be updated to point to this document.
+IANA is requested to register the media type: `application/voucher-cms+json`, and this registration should be updated to point to this document.

 > {:compact}
 >   Type name: